HomeAsiaChina calls for more Global South voices to be heard at United...

 The disputes reveal deep-seated conflicts, while "black swan and grey rhino events" emerge continually, he said, referring to unexpected events or threats that are ignored despite their visibility.

-The white paper aims to build international consensus to yield more effective responses to global challenges, Wang said, and upholding the United Nations' authority and status is fundamental to the success of the initiative.
+The white paper aims to build international consensus on effective responses to global challenges, Wang said, and upholding the United Nations' authority and status is fundamental to the success of the initiative.

 (Reporting by Joe Cash in Beijing and the Beijing newsroom; Writing by Farah Master; Editing by Christian Schmollinger and Clarence Fernandez)